-Clinician group input on the review of elranatamab was received from 2 clinician groups - the Canadian Myeloma Research Group (CMRG) and Ontario Health (Cancer Care Ontario) Hematology Cancer Drug Advisory Committee (OH-CCO's Drug Advisory Committees).
+Clinician group input on the review of elranatamab was received from 2 clinician groups - CMRG and OH-CCO Drug Advisory Committees.
 A total of 33 clinicians (26 from CMRG and 7 from OH-CCO's Drug Advisory Committees) provided input for this submission.

-Both CMRG and OH-CCO's Drug Advisory Committees emphasized that the overall treatment goals are to delay progression, improve overall survival, minimize adverse effects, control the disease and associated symptoms, and improve quality of life.
-While discussing about the unmet needs of patients, CMRG highlighted that myeloma remains incurable and patients eventually become refractory to all available funded agents, similar to the clinical experts consulted by CADTH.
-CMRG emphasized that the highest unmet need consists of patients with advanced disease who have received multiple lines of treatment and have already received the three major classes of drugs ("triple-class exposed or refractory") including an IMID, PI and anti-CD38 monoclonal antibody.
+Both CMRG and OH-CCO's Drug Advisory Committees emphasized that the overall treatment goals are to delay progression, improve OS, minimize adverse effects, control the disease and associated symptoms, and improve quality of life.
+While discussing the unmet needs of patients, CMRG highlighted that myeloma remains incurable and patients eventually become refractory to all available funded agents, which was similar to the input clinical experts consulted by CADTH.
+CMRG emphasized that the highest unmet need consists of patients with advanced disease who have received multiple lines of treatment and have already received the 3 major classes of drugs (triple-class exposed or refractory) including an immunomodulatory drug, a proteasome inhibitors, and anti-CD38 monoclonal antibody.
 Another unmet need noted by OH-CCO Drug Advisory Committees is to achieve ease of administration (i.e., subcutaneous injection and no need for apheresis) with elranatamab.

-Similar to the clinical experts consulted by CADTH, both clinician groups agreed that elranatamab could be another option for triple class exposed patients.
-CMRG further stated that currently, this treatment would be used late in the current lines of myeloma treatment (i.e., after failure of multiple agents).
-Moreover, CMRG added that elranatamab is not expected to impact the sequencing of agents earlier in the disease course or lead to a major change in treatment algorithms prior to patients becoming "triple-class exposed or refractory".
+Similar to the clinical experts consulted by CADTH, both clinician groups agreed that elranatamab could be another option for patients who have been triple-class exposed (TCE).
+CMRG further stated that this treatment would be used late in the current lines of myeloma treatment (i.e., after failure of multiple agents).
+Moreover, CMRG added that elranatamab is not expected to impact the sequencing of agents earlier in the disease course or lead to a major change in treatment algorithms before patients become triple-class exposed or refractory.

-CMRG indicated that patients with a good performance status, minimal or no comorbidities, relatively low tumor burden, adequate organ function, and satisfactory blood counts are the most likely to have the best outcomes with elranatamab.
+CMRG indicated that patients with a good performance status, minimal or no comorbidities, relatively low tumour burden, adequate organ function, and satisfactory blood counts are the most likely to have the best outcomes with elranatamab.
 CMRG noted that overall, patients with poor disease-related prognostic factors, such as extramedullary myeloma and high-risk cytogenetics, should be eligible for the treatment under review.

 OH-CCO Drug Advisory Committees noted that treatment responses with elranatamab are based on standard myeloma response measures, CRS and ICANS toxicity grading scales.
-CMRG elaborated that responses are based on the monoclonal protein markers in the serum and/or urine, bone marrow biopsy and, in some instances, by imaging studies (standardized IMWG).
+CMRG elaborated that responses are based on the monoclonal protein markers in the serum and/or urine, bone marrow biopsy, and, in some instances, by imaging studies (standardized IMWG).
 CMRG added that clinically meaningful responses usually correlate with at least a partial remission by IMWG Consensus Criteria, including improvement in symptoms (cessation of bone destruction with less pain, fractures and need for radiotherapy), improvement in energy and better ability to perform activities of daily living.
-Both CMRG and OH-CCO's Drug Advisory Committees agreed upon that treatment discontinuation is based on ongoing efficacy or response, disease progression, and long-term tolerability or significant toxicities
+Both CMRG and OH-CCO Drug Advisory Committees agreed upon that treatment discontinuation is based on ongoing efficacy or response, disease progression, and long-term tolerability or significant toxicities.

-Given that prior anti-BCMA exposure does not preclude responsiveness to subsequent anti-BCMA therapy, CMRG would suggest that patients with prior anti-BCMA therapy who did not progress during it (i.e., non-refractory to anti-BCMA therapy) be allowed access to elranatamab.
+Given that prior anti-BCMA exposure does not preclude responsiveness to subsequent anti-BCMA therapy, CMRG would suggest that patients with prior anti-BCMA therapy who did not progress during it (i.e., nonrefractory to anti-BCMA therapy) be allowed access to elranatamab.